arhefr/MathParser/README.md

 # MathParser
-This is golang package for parsing math expressions.
+This is a golang package for parsing math expressions.
 With ```MathParser``` you can easily working with prefix, infix and postfix notation of math expressions.
 ## Install
 ```shell
 go get -u "github.com/arhefr/MathParser"